hibernate/hibernate-validator/README.md

       If you want to use the Unified Expression Language (EL) in your constraint violation messages or work with the `@DecimalMax`/`@DecimalMin` constraints, you also need to make the EL API and an implementation part of your class path.
-While these dependencies are typically provided by the container in a Java EE environment, you have to explicitly add them in an SE environment.
+While these dependencies are typically provided in Java EE environments and Servlet containers, you have to explicitly add them in an SE environment.
 E.g. add the following two dependencies to use the EL reference implementation:

         <dependency>
            <groupId>javax.el</groupId>